AreJohn/Analyzing-Customer-Purchase-Behavior-on-Black-Friday/README.md

 - [Dashboard](#Dashboard)

 ## Introduction
 ##### Black Friday, an annual shopping event occurs after Thanksgiving has evolved into a global retail phenomenon.
-This day marks the start of Christmas shopping season where ecommerce companies offer high promoted sales at discounted prices.
+This day marks the start of Christmas shopping season where Ecommerce companies offer heavily promoted sales at discounted prices.
 It is also the busiest shopping day of the year.
 Businesses prepare for this day to boost sales and attract customers.

 ## Scenario
 ##### As a data analyst working in the marketing analytics team at ALLMart Company, your role is important in interpreting patterns of customer purchase behavior during black Friday.
 You are tasked with finding the preferences and tendencies of our diverse customer base.
 Your goal is to discover insights that will not only enhance our understanding of black Friday dynamics but also discover insights that will help ALLMart tailor its offerings and services to meet the unique needs of our customers.